-Dog cavities tend to appear in a dog’s mouth as a result of a build-up of bacteria begins.
-Once bacteria has started to build up it produces a type of acid, which, if left untreated, is harmful to your dog’s mouth and teeth.
-The acid created eats away at a dog’s teeth and causes a loss of calcium found in the enamel of its tooth.
+Cavities in dog’s teeth are small holes in the tooth caused by decay.
+They tend to appear as a result of a build-up of bacteria in the dog’s mouth.
+Once bacteria have started to build up it produces a type of acid, which, if left untreated, eats away at a dog’s teeth and causes a loss of calcium which is normally found in the enamel of its tooth.
 Once this calcium is lost, the tooth begins to decay and you may start to see small holes or cavities appear.

 The good news for pet owners is that cavities in dogs are rarer than cavities in human teeth.
 This is in part because of the way a dog’s teeth are shaped.
-As humans, we have teeth in our mouth that have a horizontal crown shape.
-This shape allows food deposits to naturally sit in the teeth, which can then encourage bacterial growth.
-Dogs do not have teeth shaped in this way; instead, most of their teeth are cone shaped.
-This cone shape makes it harder for food deposits to be retained on the teeth, which in turn makes it harder for bacteria to grow.
-The exception to this is the molar teeth at the back of the mouth.
-Dogs also have saliva of a more alkaline pH which can buffer acids and help reduce the incidence of dog cavities.
+As humans, we have teeth in our mouth that have a horizontal crown shape, meaning they have flat sides and tops.
+This shape allows food deposits to naturally sit in and between the teeth, which can then encourage bacterial growth.

-This being said bacteria and cavities can still form in your dog’s mouth, so it’s still important to keep a good dental health routine and regularly check for any issues.
+This being said, bacteria and cavities can still form in your dog’s mouth, so it’s important to keep a good dental health routine and regularly check for any issues.

 What do dog cavities look like?